ccnmtl/digitaltibet/content/object/maitreya_hall_jakhyung_monastery.md

 +++
 source_title = "Private Collection (Gray Tuttle)"
-notes = "Jakhyung Monastery, founded in the 14th century with major renovations in the late 20th century-early 21st century. \r\nThis hall is known for blessing those seeking to have children.
+notes = "Jakhyung Monastery, founded in the 14th century with major renovations in the late 20th century-early 21st century.
+This hall is known for blessing those seeking to have children.
 Such seekers come on pilgrimage to circumambulate and pray at the temple." material = "Copper | Cotton | Gold | Iron | Stone | Wood" object_use = "Administrative | Other" cultural_region = "Amdo"